Quadratic variation and quadratic roughness

-Our results thus complement previous results on the pathwise approach to It\^o calculus \cite{ananova2017,chiu2018,CF2010,davis2014,davis2014,davis2018,follmer1981,imkeller2015,kim2019,perkowski2015} by identifying a set of paths for which these results are robust to the choice of the sequence of partitions involved in the construction.
-In contrast to the constructions in \cite{karandikar1983,karandikar1995,karandikar2014}, our construction does rely on a specific choice of partitions and does not rely on any probabilistic tools.
+Our results complement previous work on the pathwise approach to It\^o calculus \cite{ananova2017,chiu2018,CF2010,davis2014,davis2014,davis2018,follmer1981,imkeller2015,kim2019,perkowski2015} by identifying a set of paths for which these results are robust to the choice of the sequence of partitions involved in the construction.
+In contrast to the constructions in \cite{karandikar1983,karandikar1995,karandikar2014}, our approach does not rely on any probabilistic tools.